LordOlumide/flutter_3d_carousel/README.md

 This is a 3d carousel animation project built in flutter.
 The 3D carousel responds to button clicks and swipes and can rotate infinitely.

 It is implemented natively in flutter.
-No dependencies are used.
+No external dependencies are used.

 ## Screen Recording